tbklang/tlang/small_doc_modules.md

 │   └── c.t
 ```

-Now if we were searching for the modules named `a` or `b` and gave the `directories` of `["source/tlang/testing/modukes/"]` then we would find those tow modules (ins eeprate calls of couirse) immediately within the shallow search performed.
+Now if we were searching for the modules named `a` or `b` and gave the `directories` of `["source/tlang/testing/modukes/"]` then we would find those tow modules (ins separate calls of course) immediately within the shallow search performed.

 However, if we searched for a module named `niks.c` with the same directories provided we would **not** find a file named `c.t` within the directory of `source/tlang/testing/modules/`.
 Now, if `isDirect` is set to `true` then what happens is as follows: